Part 4 - The Why of Stewardship

 Contribution is the flow that keeps the ecosystem alive.

 In healthy systems, nothing exists for itself alone.
-Every part gives and receives in rhythm - nutrients, energy, insight, support.
-That circulation is what sustains life over time.
+Every part gives and receives - nutrients, energy, insight, support.
+That circulation sustains life over time.

 In human systems, contribution is how purpose becomes shared - how we move from individual success to collective impact.
-It’s not about recognition; it’s about reciprocity.
+It is not about recognition; it is about reciprocity.

 • Purpose-driven contribution improves long-term performance and retention (Deloitte Human Capital, 2023).